 Management has implemented remediation steps to improve our internal control over financial reporting.
-Specifically, we expanded and improved our review process for complex securities and related accounting standards.
+Specifically, we expanded and improved our review process for complex securities, identification of related party transactions, and related accounting standards.
 We plan to further improve this process by enhancing access to accounting literature, identification of third-party professionals with whom to consult regarding complex accounting applications and consideration of additional staff with the requisite experience and training to supplement existing accounting professionals.